carolekoziol/recipes/docs/breakfast/french_crepe_filling.md

 - 2 tablespoons cornstarch
 - 2 tablespoon of cold water

-1. In a small pot over medium heat, combine and stir to dissolve: sugar, cornstarch, cinnamon, salt and cold water.
+1. In a small pot over medium heat, combine and stir to dissolve the sugar, cornstarch, cinnamon, salt and cold water.
-3. Stir-in the apples and lemon juice.
+3. Stir in the apples and lemon juice.
 Cook and stir often until the apples have softened and liquid has thickened (about 5 minutes).